 - To make the dressing, add the orange juice, apple cider vinegar, olive oil dijon mustard, curry powder, garlic clove, salt, and pepper to a small blender or food processor.
 Then, blend together until smooth.

-- Once everything is cooked, assemble the bowls by placing 1 cup arugula into a bowl followed by ½ cup farro, 2 scoops of the roasted vegetables, 1 Tbsp pepitas, and 2 Tbsp dried cranberries.
+- Once everything is cooked, assemble the bowls by placing 1 cup arugula into a bowl followed by ½ cup farro, 2 scoops of the roasted vegetables, 1 tablespoon pepitas, and 2 tablespoon dried cranberries.
 Then, drizzle the dressing on top and enjoy!

 - This recipe makes enough dressing for a light drizzle on each bowl, so feel free to double the recipe if needed.

 - Any dressing will work with this bowl so feel free to swap out any 1:1.

 - I've made this bowl with roasted delicata squash and mushrooms.
 I've also added slices of fresh radish or even pomegranate seeds for a crunchy topping.

 - Farro can be substituted 1:1 with any gluten-free grain like quinoa to make this bowl gluten-free.

 - The best way to store leftovers is in three separate containers.
 One for the roasted vegetables and grains that need to be reheated.
 This container can be stored in the fridge for 3-4 days or in the freezer for up to 1 month.
 A second container for the greens, pepitas, and dried cranberries should be added to the bowl cold.
 This container should only be stored in the fridge and should keep 3-4 days.
 Lastly, a third container for the dressing.
 The dressing should only be stored in the fridge and will keep up to 1 week.